The Terwilliger algebra of the doubled Odd graph: Abstract

 \section{Abstract}

-Let $2.O_{m+1}$ denote the doubled Odd graph on a set of cardinality $2m+1$ for $m\geq 1$.
-Denote its vertex set by $X$ and fix a vertex $x_0\in X$.
-Let $\mathcal{A}$ denote the centralizer algebra of the stabilizer of $x_0$ in the automorphism group of $2.O_{m+1}$, and $T:=T(x_0)$ the Terwilliger algebra of $2.O_{m+1}$ with respect to $x_0$.
-In this paper, we first give a basis of $\mathcal{A}$ by considering the action of stabilizer of $x_0$ on $X\times X$, and also give three subalgebras of $\mathcal{A}$ such that their direct sum is $\mathcal{A}$ as vector space.
-Next, we describe the decomposition of $T$ for $m\geq 3$ by using all the homogeneous components of $V:=\mathbb{C}^X$.
-Finally, we show that $\mathcal{A}$ coincides with $T$ based on the above decomposition of $T$.
-This result tells us that the $2.O_{m+1}$ may be the first example of bipartite but not $Q$-polynomial distance-regular graph for which the above two algebras are equal.
+Let $2.O_{m+1}$ denote the doubled Odd graph with vertex set $X$ on a set of cardinality $2m+1$, where $m\geq 1$.
+Fix a vertex $x_0\in X$.
+Let $\mathcal{A}:=\mathcal{A}(x_0)$ denote the centralizer algebra of the stabilizer of $x_0$ in the automorphism group of $2.O_{m+1}$, and $T:=T(x_0)$ the Terwilliger algebra of $2.O_{m+1}$.
+In this paper, we first give a basis of $\mathcal{A}$ by considering the action of the stabilizer of $x_0$ on $X\times X$ and determine the dimension of $\mathcal{A}$.
+Furthermore, we give three subalgebras of $\mathcal{A}$ such that their direct sum is $\mathcal{A}$ as vector space.
+Next, for $m\geq 3$ we find all isomorphism classes of irreducible $T$-modules to display the decomposition of $T$ in a block-diagonalization form.
+Finally, we show that the two algebras $\mathcal{A}$ and $T$ coincide.
+This result tells us that the graph $2.O_{m+1}$ may be the first example of bipartite but not $Q$-polynomial distance-transitive graph for which the corresponding centralizer algebra and Terwilliger algebra are equal.

 {\bf \em Key words:} Doubled Odd graph; Terwilliger algebra; Centralizer algebra

 {\bf \em 2010 MSC:} 05C50, 05E15